kenjennings/Atari-CheepTalk/README.md

 # Atari-CheepTalk
 Simple VBI Driver for the Cheep Talk Voice Synthesizer based on the SPO256-AL2 speech synthesizer chip.

+The VBI monitors the synthesizer chip and feeds it new phonemes from a string of bytes, so other things can continue without blocking/polling the voice synthesizer status.

 ---

 The assembly code for the Atari depends on my MADS include library here: https://github.com/kenjennings/Atari-Mads-Includes.